 Suggestion: "How the project was completed."

-The best part?
+The beauty of it all?
 These corrections happen with a single tap.
-When the keyboard detects an error, it suggests the fix, and you simply tap to accept it.
-No more manually reviewing and editing text.
+When the keyboard spots an error, it suggests the fix right there in your suggestion bar, and you just tap to accept it.
+No need to stop, review, or manually edit.
+It's seamless.

-Okay, let's talk about the elephant in the room.
-If your keyboard is analyzing everything you type, what about privacy?
-It's a valid concern that many users have.
+Let's address the elephant in the room.
+If your keyboard is analyzing everything you type, what happens to that data?
+It's not just a valid concern - it's one of the most important questions to ask before choosing an AI keyboard.

 Cloud-based processing

-Some keyboards send your text to servers for analysis, which provides more powerful correction but raises privacy questions.
+Some keyboards send your text to servers for analysis, which can provide more powerful correction.
+However, this means your text travels over the internet and is processed on external servers, raising privacy questions.

 On-device processing